cloudismehi/voicePadSynth/thingsToDo.md

 ### UI
 - (!) **need to add UI adaptability to different voices**
+- support for more events that aren't frequency or amplitude - possibly through a sub-menu or something like that

 ### events system
 - determine a way to keep multiple events from targeting the same voice at the same time - as of right now the behavior is undetermined when it comes to this.